Sushmita Sen Returns to Bollywood After 10 Years; Calls It Second Innings

 mysterious_anwesha20: We are so eagerly waiting to see you Ma'm❤️❤️, started pouring in.

 Sushmita Sen was last seen in films like, 'Biwi No.1', 'Main Hoon Na', 'Aankhen', 'Sirf Tum' and 'Filhaal'.
 Her recent announcement has created a happy wave among her fans and others.
-We can't wait to see Sushmita on big screen again!
+We can't wait to see Sushmita on the big screen again!

 Also Read: